Avery Fisher

 Avery Robert Fisher (March 4, 1906 – February 26, 1994) was an amateur violinist, a pioneer in the field of high fidelity sound reproduction, founder of the Philharmonic Radio Company and Fisher Electronics, and a philanthropist who donated millions of dollars to arts organizations and universities.

 Early life and career

-Born in Brooklyn, New York, Avery Fisher was the youngest of Charles (Anschel) (1868-1946) and Mary (Miriam) (née Byrach) (1869-1945) Fisher's six children.
+Avery Fisher was born in Brooklyn, New York, the youngest of Charles (Anschel) (1868-1946) and Mary (Miriam) (née Byrach) (1869-1945) Fisher's six children.
 He came from a Jewish family.
-His parents had emigrated in 1903 (three years before his birth) from Kiev, then a part of Russia.
+His parents had emigrated in 1903 (three years before his birth) from Kyiv, then a part of the Russian Empire.

-Fisher said he became fascinated with music through his father's large collection of early phonograph cylinder recordings and that everyone in the family had to learn to play a musical instrument.
-“I was born into a musical family.
-Every one of my parents’ children was given an opportunity to learn an instrument.
+Fisher said he became fascinated with music through his father's extensive collection of early phonograph cylinder recordings and that everyone in the family had to learn to play a musical instrument.
+"I was born into a musical family.
+Every one of my parents' children was given an opportunity to learn an instrument.
 Papa would go down the line: violin, piano, violin, piano, violin".